 B-Complex vitamins- B2, B6, B12 & folic acid help support the health of DNA.
 A deficiency of these nutrients can lead to high homocysteine levels in the blood.
 This is related to pre-eclampsia as well as poor foetal outcomes such as low birth weight and spontaneous abortion.

-Iron- anaemia increases the risk of foetal growth problems and premature delivery.
-Not to mention the health of the mother during and after childbirth.
+Iron- anaemia increases the risk of foetal growth problems and premature delivery and can improve the health of the mother during and after childbirth.

 Iodine- essential for thyroid health and the production of thyroid hormones in both mother and baby.